 This was such an easy way to pull off a fun picnic.
 These crates would be a great idea for a backyard barbecue or party too.

 The crate is a level place to hold your drink and keep everything tidy.
-It was easy to pack everything up and take it home with no mess.
+It was easy for the kids to pack everything up and take it home with no mess.

-I mentioned earlier that these crates were so functional.
+I mentioned earlier how functional these crates are.
 I can see using them in an office to hold small supplies, in the bathroom to hold hair items, in the kitchen to hold spices and pantry items, in the bedroom to hold small items on the side table, in the craft room to hold numerous crafty things, or in the family room to hold video games.
-Now that I think about it I think I’ll do a post in a couple weeks about different uses for these crates.
-What are some ways you can think to use the crates?
-I might use your idea in my post.
+How would you use these crates?